Lady Diana Legge1

 James Gustavus Hamilton-Russell was born on 11 September 1938.1 He is the son of Major Hon.
 John Hamilton-Russell and Lady Diana Legge.1 He married Alison Mary Heard, daughter of Lt.-Col. Sydney Haydn Heard, on 30 October 1965.1

-James Gustavus Hamilton-Russell was educated at Eton College, Eton, Berkshire, England.1 He was commander of the Royal Dragoons in 1958.1 He gained the rank of Colonel in the service of the Household Cavalry.1 He was invested as a Member, Order of the British Empire (M.B.E.) in 1976.1 He was commander of the Royal Horse Guards/Dragoons between 1980 and 1982.1 He held the office of Silver Stick-in-Waiting to HM Queen Elizabeth II between 1982 and 1985.1 He held the office of Assistant Military Attaché to Washington between 1988 and 1991.1 He lived in 2003 at Dudmaston Hall, Bridgnorth, Shropshire, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was commander of the Royal Dragoons in 1958.1 He gained the rank of Colonel in the Household Cavalry.1 He was appointed Member, Order of the British Empire (M.B.E.) in 1976.1 He was commander of the Royal Horse Guards/Dragoons between 1980 and 1982.1 He held the office of Silver Stick-in-Waiting to HM Queen Elizabeth II between 1982 and 1985.1 He held the office of Assistant Military Attaché to Washington between 1988 and 1991.1 He lived in 2003 at Dudmaston Hall, Bridgnorth, Shropshire, EnglandG.1

 Children of James Gustavus Hamilton-Russell and Alison Mary Heard